Satire publication The Onion buys Alex Jones' Infowars at auction with Sandy Hook families' backing

-The satirical news publication The Onion won the bidding for Alex Jones' Infowars at a bankruptcy auction, backed by families of Sandy Hook Elementary School shooting victims whom Jones owes more than $1 billion in defamation judgments for calling the massacre a hoax.
+The satirical news publication The Onion was named the winning bidder for Alex Jones' Infowars at a bankruptcy auction, backed by families of Sandy Hook Elementary School shooting victims whom Jones owes more than $1 billion in defamation judgments for calling the massacre a hoax.

+The purchase would turn over Jones' company, which for decades has peddled in conspiracy and misinformation, to a humor website that plans to relaunch the Infowars platform in January as a parody.
+The judge in Jones' bankruptcy ordered a hearing for next week after Jones and his lawyers raised questions about how the auction was conducted.

+Within hours of the sale’s announcement Thursday, Infowars’ website was down and Jones was broadcasting from what he said was a new studio location.

-The Onion acquired the conspiracy theory platform’s website; social media accounts; studio in Austin, Texas; trademarks; and video archive.
-The sale price was not immediately disclosed.
-The Onion said its “exclusive launch advertiser” will be the gun violence prevention organization Everytown for Gun Safety.
+The Onion's bid was for the conspiracy theory platform’s website; social media accounts; studio in Austin, Texas; trademarks; and video archive for an undisclosed sales price.

-The Infowars website appeared to be down Thursday morning.
-Jones was angry and defiant on his live broadcast before announcing that his show was being shut down and signing off.
-Jones vowed to challenge the sale and auction process in court and said he would resume his broadcasts from a new studio using websites and social media accounts he said were already set up.

-The Onion, a Chicago-based satirical site that manages to persuade people to believe the absurd, confirmed the sale in a column on its website.
+Lawyers for Jones and a company affiliated with Infowars that submitted a $3.5 million offer said they had expected a round of bidding to be held Wednesday where prospective buyers could outbid each other.
+They alleged that the trustee overseeing the auction changed the process only days before and instead opened only sealed bids that were submitted.
+Judge Christopher Lopez in Houston said he had concerns.
+The exact day and time for the hearing have not yet been determined.

+The satirical outlet — which carries the banner of "America's Finest News Source" on its masthead — was founded in the 1980s and for decades has skewered politics and pop culture, including making Jones a frequent target of mocking articles.
+Mass shootings in the U.S., such as the Sandy Hook attack, are often followed by The Onion publishing slightly updated versions of one of its most well-known recurring pieces: "'No Way to Prevent This,' Says Only Nation Where This Regularly Happens."

-“No price would be too high for such a cornucopia of malleable assets and minds,” said the satirical post.
+“No price would be too high for such a cornucopia of malleable assets and minds,” The Onion said in a satirical post about the sale.
 “And yet, in a stroke of good fortune, a formidable special interest group has outwitted the hapless owner of InfoWars (a forgettable man with an already-forgotten name) and forced him to sell it at a steep bargain: less than one trillion dollars.”

+On his live broadcast, Jones was angry and defiant, vowing to challenge the sale in court and calling it "a total attack on free speech."
+He later announced his show was being shut down.
+Jones, who had told listeners for days that he had a new studio set up nearby, then resumed his broadcast from the new location, carrying them live on his accounts on X.

+The Onion, based in Chicago, consulted on the bidding with some of the Sandy Hook families that sued Jones for defamation and emotional distress in lawsuits in Connecticut and Texas, lawyers for the families said.

 The Onion bills itself as “the world’s leading news publication, offering highly acclaimed, universally revered coverage of breaking national, international, and local news events” and says it has 4.3 trillion daily readers.
 Recent headlines have included, “Trump Boys Have Slap Fight Over Who Gets To Run Foreign Policy Meetings,” “Oklahoma Law Requires Ten Commandments To Be Displayed In Every Womb” and “Man Forgetting Difference Between Meteoroid, Meteorite Struggles To Describe What Just Killed His Dog.”